 Both qualifications promote the effective use of technology and opportunities to take increasing responsibility for their own learning and the evaluation of their own mathematical development.

-An assessment is given at the beginning of A level Maths to assess suitability and throughout the course students’ progress is monitored by regular topics tests and assessments, alongside formal end of year 12 examinations and year 13 mock examinations.
+An assessment is given at the beginning of A level Maths to assess suitability and throughout the course students’ progress is monitored by regular topics tests and checkpoints, alongside formal end of year 12 examinations and year 13 mock examinations.
 The courses culminate in three written examination papers.

 Prep is typically set after each lesson.
 Students may be asked to consolidate their learning through further practice, prepare work for lessons, or complete on-line tasks.